getvpro/Get-VMware-QuickInventory/readme.md

 ## Usage

-Download the XLS and PS1 to a folder and run the .PS1 as admin
+Download the .PS1 to a folder and run the .PS1 as admin

 The script will attempt to install the required binaries: Nuget, Import-Excel and VMware PowerCLI